proxmox/proxmox-backup/docs/pve-integration.rst

 A Proxmox Backup Server can be added under ``Datacenter -> Storage``.

-Using the Proxmox VE Command-Line
+Using the Proxmox VE Command Line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need to define a new storage with type 'pbs' on your `Proxmox VE`_